-If you arrive at school after 8.50 am a simple procedure is to be followed:
+If you arrive at school after 8.50am a simple procedure is to be followed:

-- (i) Report to the school's main office.
+- Report to the Attendance in A block.
 A note should be provided from parents explaining the reasons for lateness.
-If this is not possible on the day you are late, bring it the next day. - (ii) You will then be given a note so that you can proceed to class. - (iii) The rolls will then be adjusted to show that you are present at school.
+If this is not possible on the day you are late, bring it the next day. - You will then be given a note so that you can proceed to class. - The rolls will then be adjusted to show that you are present at school.